katcosgrove/kubernetes-intro/README.md

 Install it by running `minikube addons enable ingress`.

 To confirm that the pods are up, run `kubectl get pods -n kube-system` and look for pods that start with ingress-nginx.
 Note that other Kubernetes environments will put these in the `ingress-nginx` namespace, instead.
-Now let’s add a CluterIP service.
+Now let’s add a ClusterIP service.
+That's what exposes your deployment within the cluster.

 `service.yaml`